oteomamo/SALT/README.md

 best cover it under the budget.

-`--synthetic` treats `Paragraph N:` units as the selection records so every paragraph label survives compression; `--code` treats physical lines as records with identifier keywords and file/function structure, keeping the completion-site tail.
+`--synthetic` treats `Paragraph N:` units as the selection records so every paragraph label survives compression. `--code` treats physical lines as records with identifier keywords and file/function structure, keeping the completion-site tail.
 Both modes are chosen automatically by `scripts/run_datasets.sh`.

 ### Evaluate

-vLLM by default (install it per step 5); pass `--backend hf` for a portable HF-transformers run that needs no vLLM install:
+vLLM by default (install it per step 5).
+Pass `--backend hf` for a portable HF-transformers run that needs no vLLM install:

 ```bash